OpenNebula/docs/source/administration/users_and_groups/manage_users.rst

     regularuser:password

 .. note:: Please note that the example above is intended for a user interacting with OpenNebula from the front-end, but you can use it from any other computer.
 Just set the appropriate hostname and port in the ONE\_XMLRPC variable.

+.. note:: If you do not want passwords to be stored in plain files, protected with basic filesystem permissions, please refer to the token-based authentication mechanism described below.

 An alternative method to specify credentials and OpenNebula endpoint is using command line parameters.
 Most of the commands can understand the following parameters: